twitterjs/twitter.js/README.md

 # Twitter.js

-An object-oriented Node.js and TypeScript library for interacting with Twitter API v2
+A Node.js and TypeScript library for interacting with Twitter API v2

 ## Installation